Galadri

 Data Access Permissions

-Each agent can be configured with a data access level that controls what the manage-data tool can do.
+Each agent can be configured with a data access level that controls what it can read or change in managed data.
 See Data Access for details.

 FieldTypeDescription

-read_writedefaultFull CRUD access.
+read_write_deleteelevatedFull CRUD access for supported tables.
 The agent can create, read, update, and delete records.

 System Fields